canisat/canipy/README.md

 ## Contributing

-Figured out an unknown return code or a new command, or want to help with the proram functionality?
+Figured out an unknown return code or a new command, or want to help with the program functionality?
 You can fork the project and submit a PR with your additions or file an issue request with the needed support logs (Ensure verbose output is on).

 ## Notice